arora-aditya/ECE208/_review/REVIEW.md

 Our output was verified by using the libraries "equivalent" function to ensure that no error was made in our transformation process.

+As was required in the spec, the space complexity of Tseitin is linear for generating the equivalence clause.
+The actual space complexity of the program is $O(2^n)$ based on the number of clauses, and each of them having 2 sub-children.
+The run-time for the Tseitin part of the program is linear in the number of sub-clauses, but the simplification of the clause to CNF is exponential $O(2^n)$ because of the recursive way the (sub)trees are resolved level by level using the top down approach, going down to root each time.

 ---

 \newpage